Lonesome Figures

 The radiator ticked as it cooled.
 The chalkboard menu had been half-erased for tomorrow, ghost letters visible beneath the new ones.
 A single teaspoon lay drying on a folded towel beside the sink.
 The smell of coffee grounds and something sweet from the morning's baking had settled into the curtains, the upholstery, the particular air that only cafés have at closing time, when the day's warmth has been absorbed by everything it touched.

-"I think he's lonely," Jess said, after a while.
+"I think he's lonely," she said, after a while.
 "Not dramatically.
 Just ordinarily lonely.
 The kind where you stop noticing it."

 Mo looked up then, not at Jess, at Callum.
-Callum was watching the man, his expression serious now, the performance of it dropped.
+Callum was watching the man, his expression serious now, the ease of him temporarily set aside.
 One hand rested flat on the counter, fingers slightly spread, and Mo was aware of it the way you become aware of a sound you cannot place, a low frequency that shouldn't be distracting and is.

 "Yeah," Callum said, quietly.
 "Maybe."